 Being proactive is a serious business

-Cyber and data protection are both high on the agenda for Currencycloud and are taken very seriously given the complexity of cross-border payments and sensitive data we hold (both inbound and outbound).
-With this in mind, we are already finding ways to improve security and to mitigate the risks associated with the Yahoo! case.
+Cyber and data protection are both high on the agenda at Currencycloud and taken very seriously.
+Given the complexity of cross-border payments and the sensitive data we hold, we are already finding ways to improve security and to mitigate the risks associated with the Yahoo! case.

 Currencycloud is already preparing for the extra authentication that PSD2 requires by piloting a new 2FA process.
 This extra layer of security will help to protect online accounts against potential threats, offering a more secure online experience.
 Other industry leaders will follow suit, we’re just ahead of the pack for now.